cnpm/rapid/README.md

 # rapid
-The fastest way of install npm packages.
+The fastest way to install npm packages.